-Figure 2: Nuclear gauge orientation for (a) 1st one-minute reading and (b) 2nd one-minute reading
+Figure 2: Nuclear gauge orientation for (a) 1st one-minute reading and (b) 2nd one-minute reading obtained from each of the 10 locations.

-The core shall then be taken from the center of said footprint to be used to correlate each gauge with laboratory measured bulk specific gravities of the pavement cores.
-One core in good condition must be obtained from each of the 10 locations.
 If a second core is needed, it shall be obtained from within the same gauge footprint.
 The contractor is responsible for coring of the pavement.
 Coring and filling of core holes must be approved by the engineer.
 The QV team is responsible for the labeling and safe transport of the cores from the field to the QC laboratory.
 Core density testing shall be conducted by the contractor and witnessed by department personnel.
 The contractor is responsible for drying the cores following testing.
 The department shall take possession of cores following initial testing and shall be responsible for any verification testing.